jeremyckahn/rekapi/README.md

 [Underscore](https://github.com/documentcloud/underscore) and
 [Shifty](https://github.com/jeremyckahn/shifty).

+Rekapi has been tested in and supports:

+  * Modern HTML5 browsers
+  * IE 7/8 (9 probably works; has not been tested)
+  * Node.js

 Please note:  Rekapi is a rewrite of [Kapi](https://github.com/jeremyckahn/kapi).
 Rekapi is very similar to Kapi, but they are not identical.
 Rekapi is not a drop-in replacement for Kapi.